robbiedhickey/mssql-stats-parser/README.md

 console.log(statsSummary)
 ```

-This will output a `StatsSummary` object with the following information:
+This will output a `StatsSummary` object with the following information.
+It includes rolled up summary aggregations of the stats/IO data as well as the details to identify the biggest offenders.

 ```js
 StatsSummary {